devongarde/ssc/README.txt

 - analyse or understand styles, beyond nicking class names from CSS
 - analyse or understand XML or derivatives except as noted above

-It can output pages with:
+It can output:
 - 'repaired' HTML (not XHTML)
-- resolved Server Side Includes
+- HTML with resolved Server Side Includes
+- JASON summaries of microformat and microdata content
+- website statistical information
+- updated website with datafile deduplication

 ssc -h